 4. Stick to a tight schedule.
 You shouldn’t be wasting time thinking about what you should be doing.
 Check out the OAT 10-Week Study Schedule that I used:

 5. Pick the right OAT Test Prep.
 Half of the battle is picking the right OAT Test Prep Resource.
-I used the OAT Version of DAT Bootcamp.
-Use code OAT2020 for 10% off your subscription.
+I used OAT Bootcamp.
+Use code OAT10 for 10% off your subscription.
 You can also get started with the OAT Question of the Day.

 This is a very resourceful group while you study for the OAT, and it’s free!
 I recommend signing up for two reasons: